jinnyyang/un-report/README.md

 ## Notes for Un Report
-We plot blbalablablabla.
-Each point reperstns a contry. continents are froup by color.
+We plotted life expectancy over time.
+You should know that each point represent a country and that the continents are group by color.